 Let us go to Ezekiel 47.
 We will go to the other reference to this river a little bit later.

 Ezekiel 47:1 Afterward he brought me again unto the door of the house; and, behold, waters issued out from under the threshold of the house eastward: for the forefront of the house stood toward the east, and the waters came down from under from the right side of the house, at the south side of the altar.

 That really pinpoints exactly where it was.
 There was an altar there.
 The river bubbled out of the ground to the south side of the altar, and then headed east from there.

 Ezekiel 47:8 Then said he unto me, These waters issue out toward the east country and go down into the desert, and go into the sea: which being brought forth into the sea, the waters shall be healed.

 The river that flowed out of Eden flowed to the east, and this river too flows to the east.
 What I want you to see here is that God never changes.
-In the patterns, in the instructions, He follows through with things consistently like this so that we will never get shook up.
+In the patterns, in the instructions, He follows through with things consistently like this so that we will never get shaken up.
 If we really have faith in Him, and He tells us something, you keep it in mind because it is going to become advantageous to you if you believe it and use it—even this part about the river flows east; not west, not north, not south.
 God says it goes east; therefore it is important.

 4: The next thing I want us to notice from Genesis 2:8 is that the Garden was not Eden itself.
 The Garden was eastward in Eden; therefore, Eden is one of the names the Bible provides for the whole general area.
 The Garden was in a specific area in the eastern part of Eden.